 TAP - Credit/Amount Information

-- Each participant will receive Swarthmore Campus & Community Store credit of $700 in a designated TAP account.
+- Each registered student receives $700 in Swarthmore Campus & Community Store credit of $700 in a designated TAP account.
 Credit for the full academic year is dispersed at the beginning of the fall semester.

 TAP - Textbook Purchase & Rental Information